Therapy for Burnout in Pennsylvania

 • If you’re sensing that you need consistency over time to build the awareness, momentum, and trust in the process that is necessary to break through the patterns that sustain your burnout, I recommend meeting weekly or biweekly.

-If you have the motivation, awareness of your negative cycles with work, and the trust in your own readiness to break through burnout, I recommend meeting for an intensive to make significant progress fast.
+If you have the motivation, the awareness of your negative cycles with work, and the trust in your own readiness to break through burnout, I recommend meeting for an intensive to make significant progress fast.
 Read more about EMDR Intensives and Somatic IFS Intensives here.

 • If working through burnout with a previous therapist came to no benefit, it might have been the wrong therapist or approach.
 Your readiness for transformation might have been limited due to the fit with your provider being not quite right.